lukas-krecan/ShedLock/README.md

 }

 ```
-By setting `lockAtMostFor` we make sure that the lock is released even if the node dies and by setting `lockAtLeastFor`
+By setting `lockAtMostFor` we make sure that the lock is released even if the node dies.
+By setting `lockAtLeastFor`
 we make sure it's not executed more than once in fifteen minutes.
 Please note that **`lockAtMostFor` is just a safety net in case that the node executing the task dies, so set it to
 a time that is significantly larger than maximum estimated execution time.**  If the task takes longer than `lockAtMostFor`,